-In the Curie-Weiss model its explicit form is the expression (3.21), that is,
+4500 In the Curie-Weiss model its explicit form is the expression (3.20), that is,

 As we wish to interpret this result physically, we recall its nature.
-The state $\hat{D}(t)$ provides a faithful probabilistic account for the dynamics of the expectation values of all observables of S + A, for a large set $\mathcal{E}$ of runs of similarly prepared experiments, but nothing more.
-We need, however, to focus on individual runs so as to explain in particular why, at the end of each run, the pointer yields a well-defined indication $A_i$ .
-This property agrees with our macroscopic experience and seems trivial, but it is not granted in the quantum framework.
-Quantum mechanics is our most fundamental theory, but even a complete solution of its dynamical equations refers only to the statistics of an ensemble $\mathcal{E}$ .
+The state $\hat{D}(t)$ provides a faithful probabilistic account for the dynamics of a large set \mathcal{E} of runs of similarly prepared experiments, but nothing more.
+Quantum mechanics is our most fundamental theory, but even a complete solution of its dynamical equations refers only to the statistics of an ensemble \mathcal{E} .
 The description of individual processes is excluded (§ 10.1.3): As any quantum state, (11.2) is irreducibly probabilistic.
 In fact, probabilities occur for many other reasons (§ 12.1.2), which have not necessarily a quantum origin.